mattma/docs/tools/webstorm.md

 PhpStorm remembers multiple clipboard contents – you can press CTRL+SHIFT+V to summon a popup which lets you paste clipboard content that’s less recent than the latest.

 Context-aware editing will allow you to edit a string that’s written in another language in a dedicated editor, complete with code hinting and autocompletion.
 For example, you if you have an HTML snippet written in a PHP string, you can ALT+ENTER in the string’s content and select Edit HTML content.
 This happens:

+### VIM

+- /    will type search and highlight any matching search query

+to disable the highlight matching field, type `\` again to open the prompt, then type `:noh`, hit enter.

 ### JSDoc